ibraheemcisse/Python-Application-Deployment-on-Amazon-Elastic-Kubernetes-Service-EKS-/README.md

 # Python App on EKS

 This project demonstrates deploying a simple Python application on Amazon Elastic Kubernetes Service (EKS).
-The application is built using Flask and Prometheus, and is containerized using Docker.
+The application is built using Flask, and is containerized using Docker.
 The Kubernetes deployment includes a service to expose the application.

 ## Features
 - A Flask-based Python app with Prometheus metrics.